thruston/python-tablinum/README.md

     West    2200  2500  1990  2600

 Notice that parts of the headings may get lost in transposition.
-Notice also that you *need* a heading so some sort, otherwise `pivot wide` will mangle the first row of your data.
+Notice also that you *need* a heading of some sort, otherwise `pivot wide` will mangle the first row of your data.
 So you might like to use `label` before `pivot`.

 The `pivot wide` function assumes that the right hand column contains numeric values